Anyone who has experienced back pain knows what an inconvenience it can be.

 What Is Lower Back Pain

-Lower back pain is incredibly common and will be experienced by eight in ten Americans at some point.
+Lower back pain is quite common – eight in ten Americans will experience it at some point in their adult lives.

 It can be localized (which means is felt solely in the lower back, above the tailbone) or radiating pain which travels to the legs and feet.